-- LGC 274.905: Available only to a city with a population of less than 400,000, and it provides that if a city receives one or more bids from a bidder whose principal place of business is in the city and whose bid is within three percent of the lowest bid price of a non-resident, the city may pick the resident bidder after a written determination that the decision is in the best interests of the city.
-This is a useful provision for awarding contracts, but if appears to be directed towards the purchase of tangible items rather than services. - LGC 271.9051: Authorizes any city with a population of less than 250,000 to give a preference to a local bidder when a awarding a contract for personal property or services ir.
-(1) the local bid is within five percent of the lowest bid that isn't local, and (2) the citys governing body finds in writing that the local bid offers the best combination of price and economic development factors such as local employment and tax revenues.
+- LGC 274.905: Provides that if a city receives one or more bids from a bidder whose principal place of business is in the city and whose bid is within three percent of the lowest bid price of a non-resident, the city may pick the resident bidder after a written determination that the decision is in the best interests of the city.
+This is a useful provision for awarding contracts, but it appears to be directed towards the purchase of tangible items rather than services. - LGC 271.9051: Authorizes a city to give a preference to a local bidder when a awarding a contract for personal property or services if: (1) the local bid is within five percent of the lowest bid that isn't local, and (2) the city's governing body finds in writing that the local bid offers the best combination of price and economic development factors such as local employment and tax revenues.
 Note that Section 271.9051 was limited to contracts of \$100,00 or less by H.B.
 2082 in 2009.
 Id. §271.9051.

+Specific Exceptions

-Specific Exceptions (that relieve the city of the duty to bid or seek proposals on an item) The most common exemptions are as follows (see Section 252.022(a) of the Local Government Code for a complete list of exemptions):
+(that relieve the city of the duty to bid or seek proposals on an item)

-- A procurement made because of a public calamity that requires the immediate appropriation of money to relieve the necessity of the municipality's residents or to preserve the property of the municipality.
-TEX.
+- The most common exemptions are as follows (see Section 252.022(a) of the Local Government Code for a complete list of exemptions): - A procurement made because of a public calamity that requires the immediate appropriation of money to relieve the necessity of the municipality's residents or to preserve the property of the municipality.
+Tex.
 Loc.
-GOVT CODE §252.022(a)(1). - A procurement necessary to preserve or protect the public health or safety of the municipality's residents.
-Id. \$252.022(a)(2). - A procurement necessary because of unforeseen damage to public machinery, equipment, or other property.
-Id. §252.022(a)(3).
-A procurement for personal, professional, or planning services.
+Gov'T Code §252.022(a)(1). - A procurement necessary to preserve or protect the public health or safety of the municipality's residents.
+Id. §252.022(a)(2). - A procurement necessary because of unforeseen damage to public machinery, equipment, or other property.
+Id. §252.022(a)(3). - A procurement for personal, professional, or planning services.
 (Note: Certain professional services, however, must be procured through a competitive selection process under Chapter 2254 of the Government Code (the Professional Services Procurement Act)).
 Id. §252.022(a)(4). - A purchase of land or a right-of-way.
-Id. §252.022(a)(6).
-A procurement of items that are available from only one source.
+Id. §252.022(a)(6). - A procurement of items that are available from only one source.
 Id. §252.022(a)(7).